WVam/peg-translation-guide/README.md

 # Translatior's Guide to Project: Eden's Garden
 A list of tools and tutorials to make translations of the Project: Eden's Garden Prologue.
-!!! note "stuff"
-bbbbb

 ## Getting started
 In order to implement your translation into the game, you will need: